Can Prairie Dogs Save Mexico's Prairie From the Desert?

 CEBALLOS: A good scientist has to do good research, but then has to translate it into action.
 There is no way that we can continue just being like historians – recording all the things that we are losing, instead of becoming actors.
 Now, my main objective in life is to save as many species of plants and animals as I can.

 SHAPIRO: Which is why – even at 54 – Ceballos feels he doesn’t have a moment to waste.
 He has a legacy to leave his country.
 For Living on Earth, I’m Ari Daniel Shapiro.

-CURWOOD: Our story on prairie dogs is part of the series, One Species at a Time, produced by Atlantic Public Media with support from the Encyclopedia of Life.
-To see some photos follow the trail to our website at LOE.org, or check out our Facebook page.
-It’s PRI’s Living on Earth.
+CURWOOD: Our story on prairie dogs is part of the series, One Species at a Time, produced by Atlantic Public Media, with support from the Encyclopedia of Life.
+To see some photos, follow the trail to our website loe dot org – or check out our Facebook page – it’s PRI’s Living on Earth.